akikanellis/homelab/README.md

 ## Support

 Need help?
-The [support page](docs/SUPPORT.md) can provide information on how to get in touch.
+The [Support Page](docs/SUPPORT.md) can provide information on how to get in touch.

 ## Security